A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Abstract

 \section{Abstract}

-We propose a new overidentifying restriction test for linear instrumental variable models.
-The novelty of the proposed test is that it allows the number of covariates and/or instruments to be larger than the sample size and is robust to heteroskedastic errors.
-We show that the test has the desired theoretical properties under sparse high-dimensional models and is more powerful than existing overidentification tests.
-First, we introduce a test based on the maximum norm of multiple parameters that could be high-dimensional.
-The theoretical power based on the maximum norm is shown to be higher than that in the modified Cragg-Donald test \citep{kolesar2018minimum}, which is the only existing test allowing for large-dimensional covariates.
-Second, following the principle of power enhancement \citep{fan2015power}, we introduce the power-enhanced test, with an asymptotically zero component used to enhance the empirical power against some extreme alternatives with many locally invalid instruments.
-Focusing on hypothesis testing, we also provide a feasible estimator of endogenous effects for practitioners when instrument validity is not rejected.
-The simulation results show the superior performance of the proposed test, and the empirical power enhancement is clear.
-Finally, an empirical example of the trade and economic growth nexus demonstrates the usefulness of the proposed tests.
+This paper proposes an overidentifying restriction test for high-dimensional linear instrumental variable models.
+The novelty of the proposed test is that it allows the number of covariates and instruments to be larger than the sample size.
+The test is scale-invariant and is robust to heteroskedastic errors.
+To construct the final test statistic, we first introduce a test based on the maximum norm of multiple parameters that could be high-dimensional.
+The theoretical power based on the maximum norm is higher than that in the modified Cragg-Donald test \citep{kolesar2018minimum}, the only existing test allowing for large-dimensional covariates.
+Second, following the principle of power enhancement \citep{fan2015power}, we introduce the power-enhanced test, with an asymptotically zero component used to enhance the power to detect some extreme alternatives with many locally invalid instruments.
+Finally, an empirical example of the trade and economic growth nexus demonstrates the usefulness of the proposed test.